Garden Pinks (Dianthus Chinensis) Plant Care Guide

 How to Grow Dianthus chinensis

-D. chinensis is a great choice for the middle of borders, thanks to its maximum height of 2.5 feet and attractive, narrow foliage.
+D. chinensis is an excellent choice for the middle of borders, thanks to its maximum height of 2.5 feet and attractive, narrow foliage.
 You may also grow Chinese pinks in garden beds and containers.
 If you live in a warmer climate, just be sure to provide protection from the afternoon sun.

-Chinese pinks work well in a number of garden types, including a rock garden, butterfly gardens, cottage gardens, and even drought-tolerant gardens.
+Chinese pinks work well in several garden types, including rock gardens, butterfly gardens, cottage gardens, and even drought-tolerant gardens.

 If you sow seeds directly in the landscape, wait until after the last frost date has passed.